Definition of Nephrolithiasis

-These are characteristically seen in patients who produce excess amount of uric acid or show under secretion of uric acid.
+These are characteristically seen in patients who produce an excess amount of uric acid or show an under-secretion of uric acid.

-These stones are seen in patients who have defective absorption of cystine.
-It leads to the increased concentration of cystine in the urine, leading to stone (hexagonal in shape) formation.
+These stones are seen in patients who have a defective absorption of cystine.
+It leads to the increased concentration of cystine in the urine, leading to a stone (hexagonal in shape) formation.

 Pathophysiology of Nephrolithiasis